sarahhsaeed/ADAS/README.md

 ## ⭐Introduction

 Our ADAS project aims to revolutionize the way we interact with vehicles, bringing advanced technologies and intelligent features to the forefront of modern driving.
-With a focus on user-friendly controls, real-time monitoring, and proactive safety measures, our system provides an unprecedented level of convenience and protection.
+With a focus on user-friendly controls, and real-time monitoring.

 ## ⭐Features and Functionalities